bosslady7/data_dis/README.md

 # data_dis
 Data Distribution

-A test trial of creating a readme for a python code in github.
-The code explains how to calculate the distribution of a column out of the top 1000 records and presents a graphical illustration.
+A test trial of creating a readme for a python code that is in html format, in github.
+The html file explains how to calculate the distribution of a column out of the top 1000 records and presents a graphical illustration.

 ---
 ## Prerequisites

-Download the latest version of Anaconda software to run this code.
+A browser is required to view the html file.
+Download the latest version of Anaconda software to practice running this code using Jupyter note.

 ---
 ## License